 - A two-course sequence on discrete mathematics and theoretical computer science: CS 0441 and 1502.

 Students should have some programming experience (usually acquired in high school) before taking CS 0401.
 Any high school course that includes the writing of several Pascal, C++, or Java programs would suffice.
-It is also possible to take one of the department's programming service courses, such as CS 0007, as preparation for CS 0401.
+It is also possible to take one of the department's programming service courses, such as CS 0007 or CS 0008, as preparation for CS 0401.

 The five 0400 level classes constitute the "core courses."
 These provide an introduction to the fundamental areas and basic concepts of computer science.
 These courses include the study of modern languages such as Java.
 Also included is a careful investigation of fundamental problem-solving techniques used on an important variety of computational problems.
 Ideally, the department recommends that a student complete most or all of the core courses before starting 1000-level courses.
 A typical sequence that would complete the computer science core is: